GomesNayagam/ExprParser/README.md

 # ExprParser
-Simple Expression parser and generator to query using LALR Irony toolkit
+Simple Expression to Where Query(Cassandra etc) using LALR parser(Irony) toolkit